Skip to main content

 The Consultation

-The Climate Change Plan 2022-2027 contains an action to bring forward the fossil fuel heating systems ban in new builds from 2025 to 2024, an action supporting the reduction of emission targets over the next five years and beyond.
+The Climate Change Plan 2022-2027 contained an action to bring forward the fossil fuel heating systems ban in new builds from 2025 to 2024, an action supporting the reduction of emission targets over the next five years and beyond.

 A consultation took place from 17 March to 12 May 2023 to seek views on proposals to refuse Building Control approval on applications for new buildings containing a fossil fuel heating systems from 1 August 2023.